EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 using a signal on the PLC-bus.
 The I/O modules that have been accessed by the F3RP71 CPU and recognize it as one of their masters reset themselves when they detect the signal.
-It makes the I/O modules un-accessible by the sequence CPU and makes the ladder program stop with I/O errors.
+It makes the I/O modules inaccessible by the sequence CPU and makes the ladder program stop with I/O errors.
 For this reason, it is highly recommended that you make the F3RP71 CPU read the status of interlock indirectly via some internal devices ("I", "D", "B") of the sequence CPU or, through the